 The two other main islands for visitors are Moloka’i dubbed the “friendly isle” and Lana’i dubbed “the pineapple isle.”

 Step 2: Decide if You Want to Visit More Than One Hawaiian Island

 The second step in planning a trip to Hawaii is decide on your island itinerary.
 Visiting more than one island is a fantastic idea if you have the time.
 There are no ferries between the islands which means you have to fly.
 Hawaiian Airlines links all of the islands for an affordable price, but the time involved with checking out of your accommodation, arriving at the airport, check-in, flight time, car rental, and then arriving at your next destination can eat up an entire day (we would know we did it four times!) so you should assess your time wisely.

 Step 3: Decide When Should You Visit Hawaii?

+If you’re still wondering how to plan a trip to Hawaii it’s best to decide when to visit.
 Hawaii is generally very busy.
-Its reputation and location in the middle of the Pacific draws in visitors from the States, Asia, and Australia.
+Its reputation and location in the middle of the Pacific draw in visitors from the States, Asia, and Australia.
 The high season generally runs from the end of November until April, with the peak being the holidays.
 During this time accommodation, airfare, and rental cars can be extremely high.
 The draw is the opportunity to escape the cold in the Northern Hemisphere and see humpbacks whales from October to May.